Dutch East Indies: Armed forces

 By 1900 the archipelago was considered "pacified" and the KNIL was mainly involved with military police tasks.
 The nature of the KNIL changed in 1917 when the colonial government introduced obligatory military service for all male conscripts in the European legal class and in 1922 a supplemental legal enactment introduced the creation of a 'Home guard' (Landstorm) for European conscripts older than 32.
 Petitions by Indonesian nationalists to establish military service for indigenous people were rejected.
 In July 1941 the Volksraad passed law creating a native militia of 18,000 by a majority of 43 to 4, with only the moderate Great Indonesia Party objecting.
 After the declaration of war with Japan, over 100,000 natives volunteered.
 The KNIL hastily and inadequately attempted to transform them into a modern military force able to protect the Dutch East Indies from Imperial Japanese invasion.
 On the eve of the Japanese invasion in December 1941, Dutch regular troops in the East Indies comprised about 1,000 officers and 34,000 men, of whom 28,000 were indigenous.
 During the Dutch East Indies campaign of 1941–42 the KNIL and the Allied forces were quickly defeated.
-All European soldiers, which in practice included all able bodied Indo-European males were interned by the Japanese as POWs.
+All European soldiers, which in practice included all able bodied Indo-European males, were interned by the Japanese as POWs.
 Twenty-five percent of the POWs did not survive their internment.
+During the Pacific War around 500 Indonesian sailors died while serving in the RNLN.

 Following World War II, a reconstituted KNIL joined with Dutch Army troops to re-establish colonial "law and order".
-Despite two successful military campaigns in 1947 and 1948, Dutch efforts to re-establish their colony failed and the Netherlands recognised Indonesian sovereignty in December 1949.
+Despite two successful military campaigns in 1947 and 1948–1949, Dutch efforts to re-establish their colony failed and the Netherlands recognised Indonesian sovereignty in December 1949.
 The KNIL was disbanded by 26 July 1950 with its indigenous personnel being given the option of demobilising or joining the Indonesian military.
 At the time of disbandment the KNIL numbered 65,000, of whom 26,000 were incorporated into the new Indonesian Army.
 The remainder were either demobilised or transferred to the Netherlands Army.
-Key officers in the Indonesian National Armed Forces that were former KNIL soldiers include: Suharto second president of Indonesia, A. H. Nasution, commander of the Siliwangi Division and Chief of Staff of the Indonesian army and A. E. Kawilarang founder of the elite special forces Kopassus.
+Key officers in the Indonesian National Armed Forces that were former KNIL soldiers included: Suharto, second president of Indonesia; A. H. Nasution, commander of the Siliwangi Division and Chief of Staff of the Indonesian army; and A. E. Kawilarang, founder of the elite special forces Kopassus.